-If you are interested in music production, studio technology, sound engineering and music performance then this course is for you.
+If you are interested in music production, music events management, studio technology, sound engineering and music performance then this course is for you.
 You will gain a wide range of practical skills, creative skills and technical knowledge to help you take the next step into the music industry or a place at university.

 You will study a range of related subject areas designed to develop the knowledge and skills needed to succeed in the music industry.
-These include music listening skills, music software, composing and performance using music technology, studio recording, synthesis, sampling, acoustics, live sound engineering, sound design for film and TV, music video production and graphic design.
+These include music listening skills, music software, composing and performance using music technology, studio recording, synthesis, sampling, acoustics, live sound engineering, sound design for film and TV, music video production and events management.

 The course group runs the record label ‘StrodeTech’, which allows you to develop real world projects such as creating and marketing your own musical product, organising promotional events and establishing an online presence.
 You will also organise a launch party which will be covered by local radio, local press and be attended by people in the music industry.
 This is a real opportunity to showcase your music performance, composition and production skills.

 Each year, Strode Music Technology students release a compilation album showcasing their work.

 'Sound on Sound vol. 2' launch party highlights:

 Practical assignments will be accompanied by written work or presentations to establish understanding of the process involved.
 Here are a few examples of the assignments you will be asked to complete:

 - Organise a launch party for a music product release

 - Explain sound equipment for music venues

 - Build a sampled drum kit in music software

 - Compose a sound track for a computer game

 - Perform your composition using technology